Managing your ADHD symptoms

 If you receive an ADHD diagnosis, your doctor may prescribe medication to help you manage your ADHD symptoms.

 Non-pharmacological treatments, such as coaching or therapy, are also effective in tackling some of the symptoms of ADHD.
+Your doctor may recommend a combination of both types of treatment.

 Please note: Psychiatry UK does not currently offer non-pharmacological treatments.
 You will need to make an appointment with your GP to discuss options available in your local area.